json-api/json-api/CONTRIBUTING.md

 npm install
 `

-Then you can run the schema validator by running the following command :
+Then you can run the schema validator by running one of the following commands :

 `
 node ./_schemas/scripts/validator.js
 `

+or

+`
+npm run test-schema
+`

+This script validates all test files against all available versions of the specification.
+Some options can be used :
-This script accepts only one option (`-v`) that allows more verbose output.
+- `--verbose` : allows more verbose output.
+- `-f relative-path` : the relative path of the only file to test.
+For example : `npm run test-schema -f _schemas/1.0/response/valid/with_success/complete.json`
+- `-v version` : the version of the specification to use to test the files.
+For example : `npm run test-schema -v 1.0`